Igor & The Red Elvises

-The Red Elvises (also known as Igor and Red Elvises, after founding member and bandleader Igor Yuzov) are a Russian-American band that performs funk rock, surf, rockabilly, reggae, folk rock, disco and traditional Russian styles of music.
-They were founded in California in the mid-1990s and are based in Los Angeles.
+Igor & The Red Elvises (formerly known as Limpopo) are an American cult band that performs funk rock, surf, rockabilly, reggae, folk rock, disco and traditional Russian styles of music.
+They were founded in California in 1995 and are based in Los Angeles.

 Early history

-The Red Elvises were founded in 1995 by Igor Yuzov, Oleg Bernov, Zhenya Rock.
+Igor & The Red Elvises were founded in 1995 by Igor Yuzov, Oleg Bernov, and Zhenya Rock.
 Igor and Oleg met during a Russian-American peace walk and subsequently played together in a Russian folk-rock band called Limpopo.
 The band's third original member, guitarist Zhenya Rock (a.k.a.
-Kolykhanov), had also emigrated to America and had been the lead guitarist of the Red Elvises until 2004.
+Kolykhanov), had also emigrated to America and had been the lead guitarist of the band until 2004.
 For the first few months Andrey Baranov was the band's drummer, but within that year, the first American in the band, drummer Avi Sills from Austin, Texas, was added to the lineup.

-Band first began as an LA street Santa Monica's 3rd Street Promenade.
+The band first began as an LA street act at Santa Monica's 3rd Street Promenade, but the large crowds they drew caused these to be discontinued.